Chapter 2: resources and transfers

 1.1.
 Heaps and types

-A Vulkan device exposes multiple memories with different characteristics. vkGetPhysicalDeviceMemoryProperties returns information about the memories offered by a physical device as a set of VkMemoryHeaps (the actual memories) and a set of VkMemoryTypes (behaviors that allocations can adopt).
-Although a memory type refers to a single heap, a heap may be referred to by several types.
+A Vulkan device exposes multiple memories with different characteristics. vkGetPhysicalDeviceMemoryProperties returns information about the memories owned by a physical device as a set of VkMemoryHeaps (the actual memories) and a set of VkMemoryTypes (behaviors that allocations can adopt).
+Although each memory type refers to a single heap, a heap may be referred to by several types.

-The main information that we can extract from a memory heap is its size and whether it is physically local to the device (making it faster to access within the device; note that each device is required to include at least one such local heap, so even CPU-side emulations of devices will include such "local" memories).
-Memory types are more complex.
+The main information found in a VkMemoryHeap is its size and whether it is located physically on the device (if it is, then accessing this memory from within the device is fast; note that each device is required to include at least one such local heap, so even devices that really are CPU-side emulations of GPUs will include such "local" memories).
+VkMemoryTypess are more complex.
 They include a bitmask for flags of the form VK_MEMORY_PROPERTY_XXX_BIT that specify if the memory is:

 - DEVICE_LOCAL: physically located on the device;